stewndungu/Raspberry-Pi-Projects/Face Recognition/README.md

             if frame_count % 5 == 0

 _Note the smaller the number the more "blinky" the bounding boxes become.
+But increasingly accurate._

-But increasingly accurate_ _The higher the number, the more steady but less location accuracy of the boxes if you move around_
+_The higher the number, the more steady but less location accuracy of the boxes if you move around_